-Students enrolling in Early Childhood Development courses will be required to complete the following background checks: Arkansas Child Maltreatment and Criminal Record.
-Students who have not been a resident of Arkansas for the past six years will also be required to have an FBI (nationwide) background check.
+Students enrolling in Education courses which include field experience will be required to complete the following background checks: Arkansas Criminal Record and/or FBI (nationwide) background check.
 See your advisor for details.
 Students will be required to complete training for Arkansas Mandatory Reporting of Child Abuse.
-Certain classes may also require documentation that students have passed a recent TB test and received a recent influenza vaccine.
+Certain classes may also require documentation that students have a negative TB assessment and a recent influenza vaccine.